Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Conclusion

 \section{Conclusion}

-In this paper, we investigated the added benefit of a host of Google Trends search terms in nowcasts of U.S. real GDP growth through the lens of improved Bayesian structural time series (BSTS) models.
-We have extended the BSTS of \citet{scott2014predicting} to a non-centred formulation which allows to shrink state variances to zero in order to avoid overfitting states and therefore let the data speak about the latent structure.
-We have further extended and compared priors used for the regression part which allow for agnosticity of the underlying model dimensions to accommodate both sparse and dense solutions, as well as the widely successful horseshoe prior of \citet{carvalho2010horseshoe}.\\ We find that Google Trends improve point as well as density nowcasts in real time within the sample under investigation, where largest improvements can be expected prior to macro information trickling in.
-The search terms with the highest posterior inclusion probability within all models have negative correlation with GDP growth, which we reason to stem from them signalling special attention likely due to expected large troughs.
-This claim in particular should be investigated with larger Google Trend samples and for other countries.
-The superior performance of the proposed models over the original BSTS model is confirmed in a simulation study which shows that among the proposed models, the horseshoe prior BSTS performs best and largest gains in estimation accuracy can be expected in dense DGPs.
-It further confirmed that the non-centred state priors are able to correctly identify the latent structure, however are sensitive to the efficacy of the regression prior to detect signals from noise. \\ An aspect which remained unexplored in this study is that Google Trends might have time varying importance in relationship to the macro variable under investigation as highlighted by \citet{koop2019macroeconomic}.
-Search terms can be highly contextual and might therefore be able to predict turning points in some periods but not in others.
-Given limited quarterly observations of Google Trends, this research question will improve in importance over time.
+In this paper, we investigated the added benefit of including a collection of Google Trends (GT) topics and categories in nowcasts of U.S. real GDP growth through the lens of current-generation Bayesian structural time series (BSTS) models.
+We extended the BSTS of \citet{scott2014predicting} to a non-centred formulation which allows shrinkage of state variances to zero in order to avoid overfitting states and therefore let the data speak about the latent structure.
+We further extended and compared priors used for the regression part which are agnostic about the underlying model dimensions to accommodate both sparse and dense solutions, as well as the widely successful horseshoe prior of \citet{carvalho2010horseshoe}.
+To make the posterior of the horseshoe prior interpretable, we applied sparsifying algorithms borrowed from the machine learning literature, which improve upon the excellent fit of the horseshoe prior itself.

+We find that Google Trends improve point as well as density nowcasts in real time within the sample under investigation, where largest improvements appear prior to publication of macroeconomic information.
+This finding is robust across all considered models.
+The highest posterior inclusion probability for prediction of GDP growth across all models is obtained with the Google topics/categories `business news' and `investing'.
+The time-series dynamics and model impact of these GTs suggest that they provide timely signals of economic anxiety and wealth effects, respectively.
+Structural implications of this finding may be investigated with larger Google Trend samples and for other countries.
+The superior performance of the proposed models over the original BSTS model is confirmed in a simulation study which shows that among the proposed models, the horseshoe prior BSTS performs best and the largest gains in estimation accuracy can be expected in dense DGPs.
+It is further confirmed that the non-centred state priors are able to correctly identify the latent structure, however they are sensitive to the efficacy of the regression prior to detect signals from noise.